Top Model (Polish TV series) season 4: Episode 4

-Afterwards, the finalists are immediately driven to their new home.
+Afterwards, the finalists are immediately driven to their new homes.
 For having won the challenge, Marta is allowed to pick two contestants who will be the first to enter the house with her while the rest of the models are forced to wait outside.
 She chooses Ola Z. and Michał K. The following day, makeovers take place.
 Ola Z. and Marta have the most trouble accepting their makeovers.